justCodeThings/bangbang_bot/README.md

 # Bang Bang bot

 Bang Bang bot is an autoclicker designed to play the first person shooter flash game, Bloody Day, in Chrome.
 The bot takes over the role of the player with shooting accuracy as good as, or better than, a mere mortal.
-The name of the bot comes from it's filename on my dad's computer when I was a kid.
-And quite personally, I'd like to know when exactly it stopped being Bang Bang and magically became Bloody Day but whatever man, it's called bang bang bot now.
+The name of the bot comes from the game's filename on my dad's computer when I was a kid.
+And quite personally, I'd like to know when exactly it stopped being Bang Bang and magically became Bloody Day but whatever man, it's called Bang Bang bot now.

 ### Prerequisites